North Dakota Court Records

 - The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy and validity may not be guaranteed.

 What is North Dakota Tort Law?

 Under North Dakota’s General Personal Rights (N. D.C.
 C. §14–02–01), every person has a right to freedom from harm, bodily restraint, defamation, personal insult, and injury from personal relations.
-Consequently, persons who violate these rights are liable for damages or recompense as specified by law.
+Consequently, persons who violate these rights are generally liable for damages or recompense as specified by law.
 Additionally, N. D.C.
-C. §9–10–01 states that every person must not infringe on another person’s rights and may not injure another person or the person’s property.
-Persons who violate this law are liable for damages.
+C. §9–10–01 states that every person should not infringe on another person’s rights and may not injure another person or the person’s property.
+Persons who violate this law are typically liable for damages.

 What Kinds of Cases are Covered by Tort Law in North Dakota?